sisinflab-swot/cowl/docs/howto/index.rst

 Cowl uses `reference counting`_ for memory management.
 Reference counts are increased and decreased via :func:`CowlObject::cowl_retain()` and :func:`CowlObject::cowl_release()`, respectively.
+Generally speaking, each retain call must be balanced by a corresponding release, in order to avoid leaking memory.
+There are also functions that return retained instances to new or existing objects, which you must also make sure to release.

+Functions that return retained instances are marked with the `COWL_RETAINED` attribute in the header files, and are annotated as such in the API documentation.
-The API docs are very explicit about which functions return retained instances, which you must release.
-If nothing is specified, then the returned instance is not retained, meaning its lifetime is generally tied to that of some other object.
+If a function returns a pointer to a Cowl object, and `COWL_RETAINED` is not specified in its declaration, then the returned instance is not retained, meaning its lifetime is generally tied to that of some other object.
 If you need to keep it alive after its owner has been deallocated, you must retain it.

 Pseudo-inheritance
 ------------------